freerobby/pitmon/README.md

 * Historical data save/load
 * UI to Update cook related cyberq settings (setpoints, alarms)
 * Start/stop UI polling of backend
+* Adjustable data point timing

 Dependencies
 ============

 I develop and deploy pitmon on Debian Linux.
-It should work on other Debian-derived Linux distributions without any problem.
+It should work on other Linux distributions without any problem.

 Since Python is portable, this should work on other O/S as well but likely require some code changes in it's current state - pull requests are welcome.